A snapshot overview of schools in Bahrain that are considered (although not necessarily chosen) by English-speaking expat parents.

-Founded in 1968, the only DoDEA school in the Persian Gulf, on a large and well secured campus in Juffair, a naval station in the east of Bahrain.
-Historically, half the student body American children of the military with the remainder Bahraini or from a range of nationalities.
+Founded in 1968, the only DoDEA (US Department of Defence Education Activity) school in the Persian Gulf.
+Situated on a large and well secured campus in Juffair, a naval station in the east of Bahrain.
+Historically, half the student body American children of the military with the remainder Bahraini and from a range of nationalities.
 Also, the only local school offering an all-through American education.
+Some boarding facilities.

 British Preparatory School

-National Curriculum for England; ages 18mths-6; co-ed; day; independent; privately owned; 120 pupils
+National Curriculum for England; ages 18mths-6; co-ed; day; independent; privately owned; 120 students

 Owner and principal, Sandra Whitford, former head of St Christopher’s infant school for over 20 years.
 Opened in 2008 in Saar, a residential area in the west of Bahrain, there is a library, all-purpose hall and outdoor play areas.
 Popular with expat families as it provides a small, intimate nursery and infant school with British qualified teachers.